jrhunter/rhunter/content/publications/_index.md

 ## Articles

-"Critical Legal Studies and Marx's Critique: A Reappraisal." _Yale Journal of Law and the Humanities_ (forthcoming).
+"Critical Legal Studies and Marx's Critique: A Reappraisal." _Yale Journal of Law and the Humanities_, Vol. 31, No. 2 (2021), 457--480.

 "Capitalism, Depoliticization, and Climate Politics." _Science & Society_, Vol. 85, No. 2 (April 2021), 184--191.